awsdocs/amazon-redshift-developer-guide/doc_source/r_VACUUM_command.md

 Amazon Redshift automatically performs a DELETE ONLY vacuum in the background\.
 Automatic vacuum operation pauses when users run data definition language \(DDL\) operations, such as ALTER TABLE\.

 **Note**
 The Amazon Redshift VACUUM command syntax and behavior are substantially different from the PostgreSQL VACUUM operation\.
-For example, the default VACUUM operation in Amazon Redshift is VACUUM FULL, which reclaims disk space and resorts all rows\.
+For example, the default VACUUM operation in Amazon Redshift is VACUUM FULL, which reclaims disk space and re\-sorts all rows\.
 In contrast, the default VACUUM operation in PostgreSQL simply reclaims space and makes it available for reuse\.

 For more information, see [Vacuuming Tables](t_Reclaiming_storage_space202.md)\.